vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 First, let's learn the basics of custom functions.
 To do this, we'll add a simple `AddMyNumbers` function to our Cat List data source.
 This function takes in two numbers and returns their sum.

 To add a function to a data source, we do the following:
-1. **Declare** the function in the data source's `Functions` attribute.
+1. **Declare** the function in the data source's `Functions` field.
 This step specifies the name, parameters, and return type of the function.
 1. **Define** the function in the `ExecuteFunctionOverride` function.
 This step specifies the implementation of the function.

 ### Declare the function

-To declare the function, we add a `Functions` attribute to our `CustomListDefinition`, inside the `GetDefinitionOverride()` function.
-This `Functions` attribute specifies **all** the function declarations for our data source (but for now, we only have one function).
+To declare the function, we add a `Functions` field to our `CustomListDefinition`, inside the `GetDefinitionOverride()` function.
+This `Functions` field specifies **all** the function declarations for our data source (but for now, we only have one function).

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride()